-FRMS is a fully operational PBIS school.
-PBIS is implemented school-wide to support school-wide expectations that reduce disruptions and negative behaviors.
-Discipline data is shared monthly to identify high incident misbehaviors, as reported in SWIS by subgroups for collaboration of resolutions.
-An emphasis on restorative practices has been re-delivered to support teachers in de-escalation strategies within the classroom.
-A reduction in the number of students assigned ISS and OSS has been observed.
-In addition, relationships among faculty and students have improved.
+7. Describe how the school will support FRMS is a fully operational PBIS school.
+PBIS expectations are implemented efforts to reduce the overuse of discipline school-wide to support reductions in disruptions and negative behaviors. practices that remove students from the Discipline data is monitored and shared monthly to identify high incident classroom, specifically addressing the effects misbehaviors, as reported by subgroups for collaboration of resolutions.
+A on all subgroups of students. consistent school discipline plan is implemented for reliability in expectations.
+The training of restorative practices is re-delivered to support teachers in de-escalation strategies and techniques.
+The faculty participates in a Love and Logic book study to improve relationships among faculty and students.
 Students receive recognition/points for positive behavior and choices through the PBIS digital rewards system.
 Teachers are recognized and rewarded for their continued feedback of positive reinforcement with students using the rewards system as well.
 This initiative supports the positive climate at the school.